Mini Psycho Clown

-Mini Psycho Clown (born January 30, 1985) is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler signed to Lucha Libre AAA Worldwide (AAA) in the Mini-Estrella division.
+Mini Psycho Clown (born January 30, 1985) is the ring name of a Mexican professional wrestler signed to Lucha Libre AAA Worldwide (AAA) in the Mini-Estrella division.
 He is a former AAA World Mini-Estrella Champion.
 Mini Psycho Clown's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He is a member of Mini Psycho Circus, three smaller versions of Los Psycho Circus.
 He previously appeared as Mascarita de la Muerte, where he had a storyline rivalry with the técnico (good guy) Mini-Estrella variously known as Mini Dizzy and Atomic Boy.